 The snow, wintry cold and biting winds continued through the dark, gray morning into the Findlay Market Parade.
 Still, Reds fans bundled up and headed downtown.
 No one wanted to miss Opening Day, especially when Sparky Anderson was going to be the parade grand marshal.
 The new Reds manager, Ray Knight, had asked Sparky to throw out the ceremonial first pitch.

 Umpire John McSherry hadn't been feeling well, but he was determined to be there, too.
-McSherry, who weighed 328 pounds (some suspected more), had health problems that forced him to leave five games in the previous five years.
-He had planned to see a doctor the next day – a scheduled off-day for the Reds and Expos – about an irregular heartbeat, according to Knight.
+McSherry had health problems involving his weight that forced him to leave five games in the previous five years.
+He had planned to see a doctor the next day –- a scheduled off-day for the Reds and Expos –- about an irregular heartbeat, according to Knight.

 "John was supposed to have his arrhythmia (checked) and he didn't do it," Knight was quoted in The Cincinnati Post.
 "He made the statement that, 'I'm going to be here Opening Day and go get that tomorrow.'"